Last Updated on June 24, 2023 by Rebecca

 Once you have everything together, total up your expenses for each budget category.
 Then, add up all of your expenses to get one grand total.

-Pro tip: While you’re making your family budget, you can encourage kids to try making a needs/want budget of their own.
+Pro tip: While you’re making your family budget, you can encourage kids to try making a needs/want budget of their own using these fun printables!

 3. Subtract expenses from income